iwoca/django-orm-views/README.md

         )
 ```

+See some more examples in the tests (here)[https://github.com/iwoca/django-orm-views/blob/main/tests/test_project/test_app/postgres_views.py]

 This also supports the construction of materialised views via `PostgresMaterialisedViewMixin`.
 Note that the function `refresh_materialized_view` will
 need to be managed by the user in order to keep these up to date where required.